tensorforce/tensorforce/README.md

 pip install -e .
 ```

-Tensorforce is built on [Google's TensorFlow](https://www.tensorflow.org/) and requires that either `tensorflow` or `tensorflow-gpu` is installed.
-Generally, Tensorforce assumes the latest version of TensorFlow and thus is only backwards-compatible to the degree TensorFlow is.
-To include the current version of TensorFlow with the installation of Tensorforce, add the flag `tf` for the normal CPU version or `tf_gpu` for the GPU version:
+Tensorforce is built on top of [Google's TensorFlow](https://www.tensorflow.org/) and requires that either `tensorflow` or `tensorflow-gpu` is installed, currently as version `1.13.1`.
+To include the correct version of TensorFlow with the installation of Tensorforce, simply add the flag `tf` for the normal CPU version or `tf_gpu` for the GPU version:

 ```bash
 # PyPI version plus TensorFlow CPU version